yashk511/movie-recommender-system/README.md

 ## 🔑 TMDb API Key Setup

-This project requires a [TMDb (The Movie Database)](https://www.themoviedb.org/) API key to fetch movie posters, ratings, and overviews.
+This project requires a [TMDb (The Movie Database)](https://www.themoviedb.org/) API key to fetch movie posters, ratings, and overviews. generate the api key, put it in apikey.txt to run the project (example shown in apikey.example.txt)

 ---